Expressivity of Emergent Language is a Trade-off between Contextual Complexity and Unpredictability: Games, Agents and Learning Methods

-\textbf{Universal components}: As shown in Figure~\ref{fig:modules_in_games}, for whichever type of language game, there are $4$ universally essential components: 1) \textbf{input space} $\mathcal{X}$ from which the speaker's observations are drawn, which consists of $10,000$ samples\footnote{According to the results from \cite{chaabouni2020compositionality}, an input space containing $10,000$ samples is large enough for neural models to achieve $>99\%$ generalisation accuracy.} where each $\bm{x}\in\mathcal{X}$ is a concatenation of $4$ one-hot vectors whose length is $10$; 2) \textbf{message space} $\mathcal{M}$ consists of $10^6$ 6-tokens-long sequences $\bm{m}$ (called as a \emph{message}) where the size of the token inventory is $10$; note that the tokens are initially meaningless, and meaning emerges through the negotiation of a communication protocol between speaker and listener; 3) \textbf{speaker} $S$ consists of both a multi layer perceptron (MLP) for encoding the $40$-digits-long input $\bm{x}$ onto a $256$-digits-long embedding $\bm{h}^S$, and a decoder for generating a message $\bm{m}$ based on long-short term memory (LSTM) network \citep{hochreiter1997long}; iv) \textbf{listener} $L$ constituted by a LSTM-based sequence \emph{encoder} which encodes $\bm{m}$ into a $256$-digits-long embedding $\bm{h}^L$, and a game-specific action module which we will define for different games in Section~\ref{ssec:games}.
+\textbf{Environment Components} As shown in Figure~\ref{fig:modules_in_games}, formally speaking, the environment in our referential games consists of: 1) \emph{input space} $\mathcal{X}$ from which the speaker's observations are drawn, which consists of $10,000$ possible inputs\footnote{According to the results from \cite{chaabouni2020compositionality}, an input space containing $10,000$ possible inputs is large enough for neural models to achieve $>99\%$ generalisation accuracy.} where each $\bm{x}\in\mathcal{X}$ is a concatenation of $4$ one-hot vectors whose length is $10$; 2) \emph{message space} $\mathcal{M}$ consists of $10^6$ 6-tokens-long sequences $\bm{m}$ (called as a \emph{message type}) where the size of the token inventory is $10$; note that the tokens are initially meaningless, and meaning emerges through the negotiation of a communication protocol between speakers and listeners; 3) \emph{candidate set} $C$ which contains a target input $\bm{x}_t$ and $|C|-1$ distractors $\{\bm{x}_{d_1}, \bm{x}_{d_2}, \dots, \bm{x}_{d_{|C|-1}}\}$ sampled uniformly at random from $\mathcal{X}$ without replacement.

+\textbf{Agents} The architecture of the agents we implemented is also illustrated in Figure~\ref{fig:modules_in_games}: 4) \emph{speaker} $S$ consists of both a multi layer perceptron (MLP) for encoding the $40$-digits-long target input $\bm{x}_t$ onto a $256$-digits-long embedding $\bm{h}^S$, and a decoder for generating a message $\bm{m}$ based on long-short term memory (LSTM) network \citep{hochreiter1997long}.
+5) \emph{listener} $L$ is constituted by an LSTM-based sequence encoder which encodes $\bm{m}$ into a $256$-digits-long embedding $\bm{h}^L(\bm{m})$, and an MLP for encoding the inputs which can be denoted by $f_{cenc}^{L}(\cdot)$.